Composite Decking VS Wood Decks

 look like new again.

-deck—you simply replace it.
+tough looking you replace the decking.
 5 years from now, your

 deck will look like a 5 year old composite